YEEthanCC/AgentBuilder-EN/Workflow/Node_Description/LLM.md

 **Memory Window**: When the memory window is closed, the system dynamically filters the amount of chat history passed based on the model's context window; when open, users can precisely control the amount of chat history passed (in terms of numbers).

 **Conversation Role Name Settings**: Due to differences in model training stages, different models adhere to role name instructions differently, such as Human/Assistant, Human/AI, Human/Assistant, etc. To adapt to the prompt response effects of multiple models, the system provides conversation role name settings.
-Modifying the role name will change the role prefix in the conversation history.
+MoAgentBuildering the role name will change the role prefix in the conversation history.

 **Jinja-2 Templates**: The LLM prompt editor supports Jinja-2 template language, allowing you to leverage this powerful Python template language for lightweight data transformation and logical processing.